Maurdekye/promptifier/README.md

 # Promptifier

-Simple utility for generating prompts from a random template.
+Simple utility for randomly generating prompts from a template.

-Prompts in the form `a random {prompt|word}` choose a random word from the curly braces to select, separated by the pipes.
+This tool generates prompts from templates in the form `a random {prompt|word}` by choosing a random word from the curly braces to select, separated by the pipes.
 The above could generate `a random prompt` or `a random word`.

 Curly braces can be nested: `this {{large |}cake|{loud|tiny} boat} is not very nice` can generate `this cake is not very nice`, `this loud boat is not very nice`,